GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-One accurate measurement is worth more than a thousand expert opinions.
+The science of operations, as derived from mathematics more especially, is a science of itself, and has its own abstract truth and value.

-~ Grace Hopper
+~ Ada Lovelace
 <pre>

 </pre>